7 Reasons To Include Pineapple In Your Diet For Weight Loss (With Recipes)

 - Pour the smoothie into glasses and garnish with thinly sliced pineapple wedges.

 Pineapple offers many health benefits besides weight loss.
 Check them out in the next section.

 - The bromelain in pineapple not only aids digestion but also possesses anti-inflammatory properties (9).
 Thus, it may provide relief from osteoarthritis (10).

-- The bromelain and vitamin C in pineapple help boost immunity (11), (12).
+- Nutrients like bromelain and vitamin C present in pineapples help boost immunity and improve metabolism (11), (12).